tonyea/lnpoker/README.md

 PGTESTDATABASE=lnpokertest
 PGPASSWORD=passwordcreatedearlier
-PGPORT=5432 # in psql as lnpoker, check /conninfo to find port if unsure
+PGPORT=5432 # in psql as lnpoker, check /conninfo to find port if unsure LNPOKER_MACAROON=/location/of/admin.macaroon LNPOKER_TLS=/home/.lnd/tls.cert # this is the default, change as per your lightning settings LNPOKER_HOST=localhost:10001 # depends on which port your node is running GRPC_SSL_CIPHER_SUITES=HIGH+ECDSA NODEURI=03e61c6a47778c4521d96b059bd782b15eb3d8c165306587ceae08014119bbc4cc@localhost:10011 # use own node uri.
+Get by running command lncli getinfo on node
 ```

 3. Run tests and check if DB connection worked